dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 Next, let us create the indicator for BCG Coverage <1 (%).
 This indicator has a couple unique propoerties

 1. It is annualized
-2. It uses an attribute category (Results) in its numerator
+2. It uses an attribute category (Donor 1) in its numerator

 The formula for this indicator is

-- Numerator : BCG doses given < 1, Result
+- Numerator : BCG doses given < 1, Donor 1
 - Denominator : Estimated live births
 - Factor/Indicator Type : Percentage (x100)